 CPS Gas engineers is a company who specialises in servicing gas equipment in local and commercial setups.
 Our catering engineers are well trained to handle and execute all gas-related installation as well as maintenance services.
 We operate throughout Kent, Hampshire, Surrey and Sussex.

-Yes, all traders that own and operate trailers that have gas equipment are required to get certification for their gas equipment every six months.
+Yes, all traders that own and operate trailers that have gas equipment are required to get certification for their gas equipment every six months and must be renewed to ensure compliance.
 This helps in improving safety as well as a means for the authorities to control the trailers activities.

 Yes, it is recommended that an extraction system should be installed for anything above 7Kw.
 The extraction system built by catering engineers has to be gas interlocked.
 The extraction system must also come up to current gas legislation.

 Yes, legally as the landlord you’re required to have all the gas equipment on the premises serviced yearly, the equipment should also be certificated annually.

 Yes, you are required to only hire a qualified professional Gas Safe engineer to inspect or work on your gas equipment.
 You’re also required to employ a Gas Safe engineer working on your LPG gas equipment too.

 A gas interlock is one of the main requirements to guarantee the comfort and safety of all kitchen staff.
 If the ventilation on the kitchen is not working well, dangerous gasses such as carbon monoxide and nitrogen dioxide can accumulate and build up in a room.

 Both carbon monoxide and nitrogen dioxide are dangerous gasses that pose massive health and safety concerns on the kitchen and nearby staff.